egberts/egberts.github.io-src/content/articles/fail2ban-config-files.md

 Fail2ban testing regex

-When you finish creating some filter it’s good idea to test it before activating it.
-For that we have fail2ban-regex:
+After creating a filter, it’s good idea to test it before activating it.
+For that we have this `fail2ban-regex` tool:

 ```console
 $ fail2ban-regex /var/log/nginx/access.log /etc/fail2ban/filter.d/phpmyadmin.conf